With a purchasing power of more than $340 billion, Gen Z is expected to shake up the retail industry.

 Regardless of how popular or well-known your brand is, you'll still need to highlight why your products are better than cheaper versions from competitors.

 Although your logo might not persuade Gen Z to buy your product, you can still use authentic brand trust and popularity to your advantage.
 Although Gen Z is budget-conscious, they also care about what their peers think of them.
-This means that they might still feel a need to splurge on a product, such as a clothing item if they know that people in their age group have it.
+This means they might still need to splurge on a product, such as a clothing item if they know that people in their age group have it.

 If you're marketing to Gen Z, consider asking popular influencers or happy young adult customers to discuss your product on social media.
-An authentic product review will not only build a sense of brand trust, but it will also show Gen Z audiences that the product is popular and being used by people they follow.
+An authentic product review will not only build a sense of brand trust, but will also show Gen Z audiences that the product is popular and used by people they follow.